lidofinance/lido-terra-contracts/contracts/anchor_basset_token/README.md

     - Moves `amount` tokens from the `env.sender` account to the `contract`.
     -`contract` must be an address of a contract that implements the `Receiver` interface.
     - In order to burn, the `msg` must be `InitBurn` and will be passed to the recipient contract, along with the amount.
+    - Reduces `env.sender`'s  balance and increases the balance of the `contract`  in the reward contract for reward calculation.

 ### Burn
 * Burn{amount}
     - Removes `amount` tokens from the balance of `env.sender`
     - Reduces `total_supply` by the same amount.
+    - Decreases `env.sender`'s balance in the reward contract for reward calculation

 ## Queries